karmacoma/lisk-rake/README.md

 Unconfirmed:       13.00000001 0.0 (*)
 ```

 After running the ```check_nodes``` task.
-CryptiKit produces a detailed summary containing: the total nodes checked, report times, total forged, total balances, lowest / highest balances, followed by a breakdown of any nodes/delegates which are either currently loading, syncing, on standby, not forging or using an outdated version of crypti.
+CryptiKit produces a detailed summary containing: the total nodes checked, report times, total forged, total balances, lowest / highest balances, followed by a breakdown of any nodes/delegates which are either currently loading, syncing, on standby, not forging or using an outdated version of lisk.

 Please see the below example: